FAQ – Zika virus

 What is ITM's advice to pregnant women or women of child-bearing age?

-The Institute of Tropical Medicine advises pregnant women or women trying to become pregnant during or after their stay abroad, to postpone non-essential travel to areas where the Zika virus is present (on the ECDC map the orange and red regions).
+The Institute of Tropical Medicine advises pregnant women or women trying to become pregnant during or after their stay abroad, to postpone non-essential travel to areas where the Zika virus is present (on the WHO list: avoid the regions of category 1 & 2).

 If the trip cannot be postponed, we advise pregnant women to protect themselves as much as possible against mosquitoes that bite during the day.